-The Manager's investment committee oversees management's compliance with the Portfolio's risk management framework in relation to the risks face by the Portfolio.
+The Manager's investment committee oversees management's compliance with the Portfolio's risk management framework in relation to the risks faced by the portfolio.

-The investment policy of the Portfolio is to track the Index as closely as possible, by buying only listed government bonds in the weighting in which they are included in the Index, and selling only securities which are excluded from the Index from time to time as a result of quarterly Index reviews or which are required to be sold to ensure that the Portfolio holds listed government bonds in the same weighting as they are included in the Index.
-However, the Portfolio is also entitled, at its discretion and only on a temporary basis, to employ such other investment techniques and instruments as will most effectively give effect to the object or the investment policies of the Portfolio.

-The Portfolio is not to be managed according to traditional methods of active management, which involve buying and selling of securities based on economic, financial and market analysis and investing judgement.
+The investment policy of the Portfolio is to track the Index as closely as possible, by buying only FTSE/JSE Mid Cap securities in the weighting in which they are included in the Index, and selling only securities which are excluded from the Index from time to time as a result of quarterly index reviews or corporate actions, or which are required to be sold to ensure that the portfolio holds FTSE/JSE Mid Cap securities in the same weighting as they are included in the Index.
+However, the Portfolio is also entitled, at its discretion and only on a temporary basis, to employ such other investment techniques and instruments as will most effectively give effect to the objective or the investment policies of the Portfolio.
+The Portfolio is not managed according to traditional methods of active management, which involve buying and selling of securities based on economic, financial and market analysis and investing judgement.
 The Portfolio will not buy or sell securities for trading purposes or for any purpose other than to track the Index as closely as possible.
+As a further objective, the securities held by the Portfolio will be managed to generate income for the benefit of investors, for instance, income is generated from scrip lending, which is applied to reduce expenses and the related tracking error.